 Fast forward to January 12th, 2017.
 After connecting with Union Ave.’s Principal, Ms. Herrera, who told us about the struggles her students faced every day, and the amazing work her teachers and staff were doing to support them, the Yoobi team arrived on campus that morning so see if we could bring some sunshine into an otherwise cold and rainy day.
 We opened up the day with a fun assembly for the kids, getting them excited about the supplies they were about to receive.
 Following the assembly, we took Yoobi Classroom Packs filled with pencils, markers, crayons, glue sticks, rulers, folders, etc. to each of the school’s classrooms, providing over 1350 elementary students with brand new school supplies.
 For some, it would be the first time they could call a school supply their own.
 We spent time coloring with the kids, then, fighting tears, we thanked the teachers in front of their kids for all that they do for their special ones.

-Yoobi has given over 2.1 million kids in the US free sets of school supplies since its launch in 2014.
+Yoobi has given over 2.1 million kids in the US free sets of school supplies since our launch in 2014.
 But for the Yoobi team, based in LA, giving in LA brings it all home.
-As Chief Giving Officer Justin Wolff stated, “There is something remarkable about knowing that we are impacting the lives of those we call neighbors.”
-Even more remarkable is that nearly 1400 kids were impacted because one girl, Yocelyn, dared to dream about making a difference.
+There is something remarkable about knowing that we are impacting the lives of those we call neighbors.
+Even more remarkable is that over 1300 kids were impacted because one girl, Yocelyn, dared to dream about making a difference.